 It’s awful any time of the year.

-But regretting a vehicle purchased during the holidays can be just about the worst-case scenario.
+But regretting a holiday car purchase can be just about the worst-case scenario.
 Especially when regifting is not really an option.

 “Buyer’s remorse, especially for high-ticket items, happens all the time.
 And it makes everyone involved unhappy,” wrote Kimberly Palmer in an article in U.S. News Money.